 One of the main issues that can arise with non-competition agreements is litigation against an employee accused of violating the terms.
 If a non-competition agreement is in place, an employee is bound by its terms after leaving a particular job and must abide by them for the number years specified.
 Sometimes, this severely limits an employee’s alternatives.
 However, there are a few ways that non-competition clauses can be rendered invalid and thus non-enforceable.

 A non-competition clause may be invalid if it is a part of an employment contract that has been breached by an employer.
 Additionally, since many states base the validity of non-competition clauses on relation to legitimate business interests, an employee may be able to show that the clause is invalid because it goes beyond the scope of necessity.
-Also, when a non-competition is too broad in scope it could be deemed a violation of public policy and thus unenforceable by a court of law.
+Also, when a non-competition clause is too broad in scope it could be deemed a violation of public policy and thus unenforceable by a court of law.

 When You Have a Non-Competition Clause Issue